What is a chiropractic adjustment?

 What is the “popping” or “cracking” sound heard during the adjustment?

 When the spine is stretched out or mobilized, a “cracking” sound may be heard.
 That sound is nothing more than stretching a specific joint in the spine.
-The actual sound heard during an adjustment is the release of a gaseous material in each joint.
+The actual sound heard during an adjustment is the release of gaseous material in each joint.
 The same sound could be heard if someone was to crack their knuckles.
-Bones are not being cracked or moved but rather being stretched out to the point that takes pressure off of the nerves, joints and muscles.
+Bones are not being cracked or moved but rather being stretched out to the point that takes the pressure off of the nerves, joints, and muscles.

 A 2013 study from Spine, a prestigious medical journal, found that Chiropractic Manipulative Therapy (CMT) in conjunction with standard medical care offers a significant advantage for decreasing pain and improving physical functioning when compared with only standard care.
 Chiropractic adjustments are light, gentle and directed towards a specific segment of the spine.
 Many people report moderate to significant relief after just one adjustment.